The mention of Bali usually causes only two types of reactions: crazy praise or groans topped with an eye roll.

-One of my new favs is Tribal Hostel Bali – the epic brainchild of our very own Will Hatton, the OG Broke Backpacker.
+One of my new favs is Tribal Hostel Bali.
 Tribal is the perfect spot for digital nomads, laptop lifers and online entrepreneurs to work hard and play hard at one of the best coworking spaces in Bali.

 They’ve got a gigantic pool, delish food, legendary cocktails (ask for the signature Tribal Tonic!), an electric-pink billiards table and all-around grand vibes to keep you entertained between business calls.

 Tribal Hostel is Bali’s first custom-designed, purpose-built coworking hostel so it’s one of the best places to link up with the beautiful community of digital nomads in Bali.